7 Summer Fundraising Ideas That Actually Work

 6. Outdoor Fitness Club

 After months of being cooped up inside, people are excited to get outside and get moving.
+Utilize this zest and organize an outdoor fitness club.

 Instead of organizing a single outdoor exercise class (which is still a great fundraising idea), go the extra mile and organize an outdoor fitness program.
 To make it fun, make it into a challenge.

-The key to this summer fundraiser is promotion, and for this particular one social media will be your best friend.
-Promote it on Facebook, Instagram, Snapchat, and Youtube and reach out to social media influencers.
+The key to this summer fundraiser is promotion, and for this particular one, social media will be your best friend.
+Promote it on Facebook, Instagram, Snapchat, and YouTube and reach out to social media influencers.
 Having them publicly join your challenge will attract huge crowds.
 Devise a hashtag and announce it everywhere.

-Have everyone who joins your challenge set personal goals that align with the fitness challenge.
 For a small registration fee, you will provide the exercise instructions and/or lead any physical classes.
 Depending on the size and reach of your organization, you can make this challenge virtual, physical, or a combination of the two.

-If you make the challenge virtual, you’ll need to send detailed exercise instructions to participants’ email inboxes for the duration of the challenge, and provide motivation and incentives via rewards.
-A virtual challenge is perfect if your organization is very big and international.
-It also requires less investment on your end, and it can reach more people.
+If you make the challenge virtual, you’ll need to send detailed exercise instructions to participants’ email inboxes for the duration of the challenge and provide motivation and incentives via rewards.

 7. Summer Excursions